cgross/generator-cg-angular/README-new.md

     * All files related to a conceptual unit are placed together.
 For example, the controller, HTML, LESS, and unit test for a partial are placed together in the same directory.
 * Provides a ready-made Grunt build that produces an extremely optimized distribution.
    * Build uses [grunt-ngmin](https://github.com/btford/grunt-ngmin) so you don't have to use the Angular injection syntax for safe minification (i.e. you dont need `$inject` or `(['$scope','$http',...`.
-   * `grunt server` task allows you to run a simple development server with watch/livereload enabled.
+   * `grunt serve` task allows you to run a simple development server with watch/livereload enabled.
 Additionally, JSHint and the appropriate unit tests are run for the changed files.
 * Integrates Bower for package management
 * Includes Yeoman sub-generators for directives, services, partials, and filters
 * Integrates LESS and includes Bootstrap via the source LESS files allowing you to reuse Bootstrap vars/mixins/etc.